Charged resonances and Minimal Dark Matter bound states at a multi-TeV muon collider: associated production

 \section{$\bf X^\pm W^\mp$ associated production}

 We focus on the possibility to directly search for a charged spin-1 resonance $X$ at a muon collider, in the SM $W$ associated production channel $\mu^+ \mu^- \to X^\pm W^\mp$.
-The leading Feynman diagram is shown in Fig. \eqref{fig:diag}.\footnote{ In composite $W^\prime$ scenarios \cite{Pappadopulo:2014qza, Vignaroli:2014bpa, Mohan:2015doa} further contributions to the $XW$ associated production, which we will not include in our analysis, since they are suppressed for our SSM effective description, come from the exchange of an EW gauge boson in the $s$-channel and from vector-boson-fusion (VBF).
-We will leave the analysis of these signal topologies to a future study (cfr.~\cite{Costantini:2020stv} for a study on the efficiency of the VBF channel at a multi-TeV MuCol).
-Therefore, the results we will show in this letter represent only a conservative estimate of the reach on a composite $W^\prime$ resonance.}
+The leading Feynman diagram is shown in Fig. \eqref{fig:diag}.

+Note that in composite $W^\prime$ scenarios \cite{Pappadopulo:2014qza, Vignaroli:2014bpa, Mohan:2015doa} further contributions to the $XW$ associated production, which we will not include in our analysis, since they are suppressed for our SSM effective description, come from the exchange of an EW gauge boson in the $s$-channel.
+We will leave the analysis of these signal topologies to a future study.
+Therefore, the results we will show in this paper represent only a conservative estimate of the reach on a composite $W^\prime$ resonance.

 The cross section can be expressed in the analytic form: